hpcc-systems/ecl-bundles/PerformanceTesting/TestSummary.rst

 | 10ad - sort a set of generated child rows
 | 10ae - project a global inline dataset
 | 10af - project and lookup in a global dictionary
+| 10ag - hash aggregation of different fields within a rollup group

 11 Smart joins
 ++++++++++++++++